 MP for Chesterfield

-Toby Perkins is a Labour (Co-operative) MP for Chesterfield, first elected in 2010.
-He currently serves on the Liaison Committee and the Environmental Audit Committee, and has previously held shadow and committee roles during his parliamentary career, including Shadow Minister for Education.
+Mr Toby Perkins is the Labour MP for Chesterfield, first elected in 2010.
+He sits on the Liaison Committee and the Environmental Audit Committee, and has previously held several shadow ministerial roles, including Education and Defence, reflecting a focus on education policy and rural affairs throughout his parliamentary career.

-Declared financial interests include four entries under Gifts, benefits and hospitality from UK sources.
+Declares four entries of gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026